lanacaplana/lanacaplana.github.io/site/content/post/my-image-post/index.md

 description: "In this page, we will explain what featured images are and show you some examples how to add a featured \
 image for a page."
 date: 2023-01-11
+featured:
+  url: thumbnail.jpg
+  alt: A woman in front of her laptop with a dog
+  caption: Working remotely
+  credit: Unknown author
+  previewOnly: false
 ---

 Some content here.